 Within the wider community there seems to be most consensus for the terms ‘autism’ and also ‘on the autism spectrum’.

-Within the autism community many autistic people prefer the use of the term autistic for example ‘autistic adult’ and the concept of autism spectrum disorder (ASD) has been rejected by some with autism community.
+Within the autism community many autistic people prefer the use of the term autistic for example ‘autistic adult’ and the concept of autism spectrum disorder (ASD) has been rejected by some with autism community because of the term 'disorder' presents the view that this is a disorder; autism represents a difference not a deficit.
 Select the link to view a blog which explores terminology - https://dart.ed.ac.uk/autism-language

 Within the education community it is unusual to use a term which defines a diagnosis or identification before the words learner, child or young person; for example, we would not encourage the term a ‘physically or mentally disabled learner’ we would instead encourage the learner to be understood as an individual first before any differences or difficulties.
 For example, ‘a child with autism’, however, some people within the autistic community have requested the term autistic person.
 This toolbox will use the term autistic learner or autistic children.